Theoretical Machine Learning

 Can the mechanism of learning be automated and implemented by a machine?

 In this course we formally define and study various models that have been proposed for learning.
 The course will present and contrast the statistical, computational, game-theoretic and reinforcement models for learning.
 We will present and rigorously analyze some of the most successful algorithms in machine learning that are extensively used today.
-Likely topics include: intro to statistical learning theory and generalization error bounds; learning in adversarial settings and the on-line learning model; mathematical optimization in machine learning; learning with partial observability; control theory and reinforcement learning .
+Course topics include: intro to statistical learning theory and generalization error bounds; learning in adversarial settings and the on-line learning model; mathematical optimization in machine learning; learning with partial observability; control theory and reinforcement learning; provable methods for deep learning .

 Textbook and readings

-1. Introduction to Online Convex Optimization, by E. Hazan, available here
+Introduction to Online Convex Optimization, Second Edition (forthcoming MIT Press), by E. Hazan, available here

 2. Prediction, Learning and Games, by N. Cesa-Bianchi and G. Lugosi